LedgerHQ/ledger-live-desktop/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: 🗣 Start a Discussion
-about: Discuss to propose changes to improve the state of Ledger Live. **Please keep one issue per topic.**
+about: Discuss changes to improve the state of Ledger Live.
+Please keep one issue per topic.
 ---

 <!-- DESCRIPTION: Explain precisely what you think should be improved and how you think it should work -->